L.O.V.E.: Social Justice Immersion Experiences

 Experiences

-Requirements for student participants in LOVE El Paso:
+Requirements for student participants in LOVE Washington:

 • Applicant must be a Manhattan College student in good academic and judicial standing with the college and good financial standing with the LOVE program.